OniroAI/oniroai.github.io/_team/1_nick.md

 ---
 Create Artificial Neural Networks and make them really fast.

-I'm a passionate Computer Vision researcher with 2+ years of experience.
-Deep learning, applied machine learning programming and numerical calculations are among the most common responsibilities in my projects.
+I'm a passionate Computer Vision researcher with 4+ years of experience.
+Deep learning, applied machine learning programming, and numerical calculations are among the most common capacities in my projects.

-I truly love to solve complex Computer Vision tasks with the Deep Learning approaches and optimize pipelines for real-time inference.
+I genuinely love to solve complex Computer Vision tasks with Deep Learning approaches and optimize pipelines for real-time inference.